ottoGet your BioMap

 What causes abnormal TSH levels?

-High TSH (hypothyroidism) is caused by Hashimoto's thyroiditis (autoimmune), iodine deficiency, thyroid surgery or radiation, certain medications (lithium, amiodarone), and pituitary disorders.
+High TSH (hypothyroidism) is caused by Hashimoto's thyroiditis (autoimmune, ~90% of cases), iodine deficiency, thyroid surgery or radiation, certain medications (lithium, amiodarone), and pituitary disorders.
 Low TSH (hyperthyroidism) can be caused by Graves' disease, thyroid nodules, excess iodine, or thyroiditis.
 Stress and poor sleep can also affect TSH levels.

 When should you see a doctor?